pupil-labs/pupil-docs/developer-docs/windows.md

 - Command Prompt - We will **always** be using `x64 Native Tools Command Prompt for VS 2017 Preview` as our command prompt.
 Make sure to only use this command prompt.
 Unlike unix systems, windows has many possible "terminals" or "cmd prompts".
 We are targeting `x64` systems and require the `x64` command prompt.
 You can access this cmd prompt from the Visual Studio 2017 shortcut in your Start menu.
 - 64bit - You should be using a 64 bit system and therefore all downloads, builds, and libraries should be for `x64` unless otherwise specified.
 - Windows paths and Python - path separators in windows are a forward slash `\`.
 In Python, this is a special "escape" character.
 When specifying Windows paths in a Python string you must use `\\` instead of `\` or use [Python raw strings](https://docs.python.org/3/reference/lexical_analysis.html#string-and-bytes-literals), e.g. `r'\'`.
-- Help - For discussion or questions on Windows installation head over to the [Pupil Google Group][google-group].
-If you run into trouble please raise an issue!
+- Help - For discussion or questions on Windows head over to our [#pupil Discord channel](https://discord.gg/gKmmGqy).
+If you run into trouble please raise an [issue on github](https://github.com/pupil-labs/pupil)!

 ### Install Visual Studio